imrahil/Smoothie-Happy/README.md

 # Smoothie-Happy
-A Smoothieware network communication API.
+A SmoothieBoard network communication API.

 - Work In Progress...